abdallalita/Machine-Learning-Clustering/README.md

 ### Overview 1
 The dataset had 10695 rows and 11 columns with mixed features (Numerical and Categorical).
 I dropped 3 variables that had leakage features and high cardinality for the segmentation problem.
 Any mssing values were replaced through the Median Imputation method.
-I opted for K-Prototypes algorithm, which is a hybrid clustering algorithm that can process both categorial and numerical simultaneously data as opposed to the K-Mean which is only feasible with numerical values and K-Modes which works best with the categorical values.
+I opted for K-Prototypes algorithm, which is a hybrid clustering algorithm that can process both categorial and numerical simultaneously data as opposed to the K-Mean which is only feasible with numerical values and K-Modes which works best with the categorical values

 ---
 ### Overview 2
 The dataset had 200 rows and 5 columns.I dropped two columns that had irrelevant data for the problem.
 The dataset had no missing values.